MarcelRobeer/VisualNarrator/README.md

 Arguments may be supplied to `VisualNarrator(**args)` to re-use and for a single run to `run(*args, **kwargs)`.
 Execute `help(visualnarrator)` to see all (optional) arguments.

 ### (3) REST API
 Allows a user to POST their user story file to `/mine/` and retrieve a JSON response.
 It requires three dependencies (`fastapi`, `uvicorn` and `python-multipart`), and can then be run using `uvicorn`.
+Execute the following in your terminal:
 ```bash
 pip install fastapi uvicorn python-multipart
 uvicorn vn.ui.api:vn_app --reload